 Click here to visit the website “Information for Refugees – Studying and Living in Germany”, a service provided by the “Study in Germany - Land of Ideas” information portal.

 “Tolerated” refugees and those who hold residence permits on humanitarian grounds are no longer required to live in Germany for four years before they can receive BAföG, but can now apply for financial aid after only 15 months.
 Recognised refugees who are currently studying have the possibility to apply for BAföG immediately.
 Because BAföG support is a statutory benefit, its financing is not included among the set of measures listed above.

 Special programme for university employees at the international DAAD Academy

-In 2016 and 2017, the international DAAD Academy (iDA) will offer a special programme to university employees who advise refugees on a daily basis, provide them orientation at university, organise German courses and teach German.
+Also in 2018 and 2019, the international DAAD Academy (iDA) offers a special programme to university employees who advise refugees on a daily basis, provide them orientation at university, organise German courses and teach German.
 The programme will also develop a number of seminars for instructors whose classes and lectures are attended by refugees as guests or regular students.

 Publications and info materials on refugee integration at German universities are published on a continual basis.
 One of these is the DAAD alumni magazine LETTER.
 The 03/15 issue (PDF, 9 MB) highlights the theme “Escape and Integration”.
 It presents the measures and programmes which the DAAD and universities have put in place to help refugees fulfil the admission requirements for university study.
 Click here to view other downloads and publications (available in German only).